-Well… the season opener for CX has come and gone.
-It was a fun weekend of pain and reacclimation to one of the most exciting forms of bicycle racing.
-I have been pretty happy with my MTB performance the latter half of the year and was looking forward to seeing where I would stack up in the mix of MTB and Roadies in CX.
+erformance the latter half of the year and was looking forward to seeing where I would stack up in the mix of MTB and Roadies in CX.
 All in all I am happy with the results.
 My times were competitive although not consistent and I am finishing in the top half of the field.

 Saturday Race –

-I lined up in the second row behind a couple fast guys and the starting sprint landed me at about 6th wheel.
-I held the wheel of the guy in front of me until a tight 180 about a 1/3rd of way through the lap.
-At that point, he parked it in the corner and my avoidance maneuver put me into the rope which somehow looped my bar and seat post.
+maneuver put me into the rope which somehow looped my bar and seat post.
 By the time my bike was free about 10+ guys went by and I had to start working my way back through the field.
 I drafted people as long as possible and then went by until I caught Adam Naish.
 We rode together for the last 2 laps or so swapping places… I was excited to have someone to race.
 I wanted to be in front coming into the finishing straight, so I pushed hard through the final barriers and just beat him out for the next corner.
 I attacked on last grass flat before the asphalt, but as we started the finishing sprint Adam rolled up next to me and won by a wheel.
 It was a good race but I learned some lessons and was looking forward to applying them on Sunday.
 Big thanks to Jeff Zimmerman for towing me around for a couple of laps!

 Sunday Race –

-Come Sunday morning my legs were feeling a little dead but not as bad as I thought.
-After warming up, I was feeling like all 8 cylinders were firing.
-Based on my start yesterday, I lined up in the front row and was in about the same position after the sprint.
-To add some excitement they changed some sections and ran others in reverse.
+anged some sections and ran others in reverse.
 One of the changes ran us down a sandy area that we were running up on Saturday.
 I decided to ride it on the first lap, which was a big mistake as I was bogged down coming out of it and allowed a group to pass me.
 Another lesson learned.
 I held a pretty good pace and stayed near the leaders until the end of the 2nd lap.
 As I fell off the pace I found myself on my own.
 The hard part about be on your own during a bike race is that you have no one to draft off of.
 My pace on the road sections dropped and I could tell that I was being caught by a group of guys working together.
 I held my own for a couple laps and then was passed by a couple guys.
 I grabbed a wheel and tried to recover a little.
 I noticed the guy ahead of me, who happened to be Chris Matthews, was running out of gas, so I went around on the second to last lap.
 Chris rode my wheel all the way to the final straight.
 Learning from yesterday’s race I took it easy until I hit the asphalt and then started my sprint.
 Chris was coming on strong, but I held off the attack finishing 12th of 28 guys.

 Next race is this Sunday at Pando to finish up the MMBA CPS series.
 I need to finish one place behind the guy in third to win my class if he shows up.
 If I can finish well at this race, it will put the exclamation point on my MTB season winning both the Tailwind and MMBA CPS series.